Skip to main content

 Example (Buy Order):

-If the market price does not fall to 28 EUR, the order will remain active until it either meets your specified price or is canceled.
-If the price drops to 28 EUR, but there are only 50 shares available at that price, those 50 shares will be purchased, and the order for the remaining 50 shares will remain open until the price conditions are met or the order is canceled.
+If the price drops to 28 EUR but only 50 shares are available at that price, those 50 shares will be purchased, and the remaining 50 shares will remain open in the order book until the price conditions are met or the order expires or is canceled.

 Example (Sell Order):

 Currently, XYZ shares are trading around 20 EUR per share, but you want to sell them only if the price reaches 24 EUR per share or higher.
 To achieve this, you place a limit sell order for 300 shares of XYZ at a limit price of 24 EUR per share.
-This means your order will only be executed if the market price of XYZ shares reaches or exceeds 24 EUR.
+This means your order may only be executed if the market price of XYZ shares reaches or exceeds 24 EUR.

 Advantages and disadvantages